sculptures • permaculture • primitive technology • kayaking • links • index • about

 Cutting the seat like this severely weakened its structural integrity.
 With the aluminum bracing, it recovered an estimated 85% of its original integrity.
 I justified the 15% loss due to this particular kayaks unusually high shell strength.

 For this seat and boat, this mod worked well.
-It greatly improved the access, allowed some of the weight to be carried lower and closer to my butt and provided storage space under the seat.
+It greatly improved the access and allowed some of the weight to be carried lower and closer to my butt.

-Below are some modifications I did to a Dagger CFS including the installation of an old roto molded Wave Sport X seat and building a new backband.
+Below are some modifications I did to a Dagger CFS including the installation of an old roto molded Wave Sport X seat and building a new backband from an older Pyranha band.

 Stock, the CFS was one of the more difficult boats to load I have used.
 After these mods, it was amongst the easiest of pillared kayaks.
 The boat also lost two pounds in the process and retained most of its structural integrity... and possibly gained in some areas.
-Prior to this swap, I cut the back out of the stock seat similarly to the photos above but due to the stock seats configuration, the overall gains were so small, I ended up throwing it in the trash (recycling center wouldn’t take it).
+Prior to this swap, I cut the back out of the stock seat similarly to the photos above.
+However, due to this seat's configuration, the overall gains were so small, I ended up throwing it in the trash (recycling center wouldn’t take it).

 Ready to load.
 This shows the backband folded out of the way...a process easily done in 3 seconds by loosening the metal cam buckle & unhooking the bungee cords.
 The red ball on the loose end of the adjustment strap can be seen lying in the center of the seat.
 I salvaged this ball from a rescue PFD quick release.